Sea Peoples: Onomasticon of Amenope

 The Onomasticon of Amenope, or Amenemipit (amen-em-apt), gives slight credence to the idea that the Ramesside kings settled the Sea Peoples in Canaan.
-Dated to about 1100 BCE (at the end of the 22nd dynasty) this document simply lists names.
+Dated to about 1100 BC (at the end of the 22nd dynasty) this document simply lists names.
 After six place names, four of which were in Philistia, the scribe lists the Sherden (Line 268), the Tjeker (Line 269) and the Peleset (Line 270), who might be presumed to occupy those cities.
 The Story of Wenamun on a papyrus of the same cache also places the Tjeker in Dor at that time.
 The fact that the Biblical maritime Tribe of Dan was initially located between the Philistines and the Tjekker, has prompted some to suggest that they may have originally been Denyen.
 Sherden seem to have been settled around Megiddo and in the Jordan Valley, and Weshwesh (connected by some with the Biblical tribe of Asher) may have been settled further north.

 Other documentary records

 Egyptian single-name sources

 Other Egyptian sources refer to one of the individual groups without reference to any of the other groups.

-The Amarna letters, around the mid-14th century BCE, including four relating to the Sea Peoples:
+The Amarna letters, around the mid-14th century BC, including four relating to the Sea Peoples: